badoo/RIBs/documentation/experimental/portals.md

     └── XN
 ```

 `A` will soon become bloated with lots of extra concerns and dependencies that logically it shouldn't have to care about.
-And more than just an inconvenience, this becomes
+And more than just an inconvenience, this becomes a burden in a shared module architecture.

 Remember: we're tried adding these `Nodes` here only to show them on full screen - and not because `A` has anything to do with them.
 Let's try to avoid it!